How do I earn money as a musician with Patreon – and is OnlyFans an alternative?

 OnlyFans could also be an alternative.
 The platform was founded in 2016 and grew rapidly in popularity in 2020: the number of users more than doubled within a year.
 The company’s value has risen to over $ 1 billion.

-OnlyFans has a similar structure to Patreon: The most common model is that users pay for every account they want to follow.
+OnlyFans is structured in a similar way to Patreon: The most common model is that users pay for every account they want to follow.
 The pandemic lockdown is seen as the reason for the skyrocketing number of users.

 OnlyFans gained popularity because the “adult content” platform was open from the start.
 It helped that the platform can only be used from the age of 18 and in conjunction with a credit card.